Snakebite: Cause

 In the developing world most snakebites occur in those who work outside such as farmers, hunters, and fishermen.
 They often happen when a person steps on the snake or approaches it too closely.
 In the United States and Europe snakebites most commonly occur in those who keep them as pets.

 The type of snake that most often delivers serious bites depends on the region of the world.
 In Africa, it is mambas, Egyptian cobras, puff adders, and carpet vipers.
 In the Middle East, it is carpet vipers and elapids.
 In Latin America, it is snakes of the Bothrops and Crotalus types, the latter including rattlesnakes.
 In North America, rattlesnakes are the primary concern, and up to 95% of all snakebite-related deaths in the United States are attributed to the western and eastern diamondback rattlesnakes.
+The greatest number of bites are inflicted on the hands.
+People get bitten by handling snakes or in the outdoors by putting their hands on the wrong places.
+The next largest number of bites occur on the ankles, as snakes are often hidden or camouflaged extremely well to fend off predators.
+Most bite victims are bitten by surprise, and it is a comfortable fiction that rattlesnakes always forewarn their bite victims - often the bite is the first indication a snake is near.
+Since most venomous snakes move about during the dawn dusk or night, one may expect more encounters during the early morning or late afternoon, though many species such as the Western Diamondback may be encountered at any time of day and in fact most bites occur during the month of April when both snakes and humans are out and about and encounter one another hiking, in yards, or on pathways.
+Children playing within short distances of their homes crawl under porches, jump into bushes, pull boards of wood from a pile and are bitten.
+Most however occur when people handle rattlesnakes.
 In South Asia, it was previously believed that Indian cobras, common kraits, Russell's viper, and carpet vipers were the most dangerous; other snakes, however, may also cause significant problems in this area of the world.